-The SWAP Plan is provided to certain revenue producers, officers, and key administrative employees, whereby a certain percentage of their incentive compensation is deferred as defined by the Plan into stock units of the Parent with a 25% matching contribution by our company.
-Participants may elect to defer up to an additional 15% of their incentive compensation with a 25% matching contribution.
-Units generally vest over a three- to seven-year period and are distributable upon vesting or at future specified dates.
+The Plan is provided to certain revenue producers, officers, and key administrative employees, whereby a certain percentage of their incentive compensation is deferred as defined by the Plan into company stock units and debentures.
+Participants may elect to defer a portion of their incentive compensation.
+Deferred awards generally vest over a three- to nine-year period and are distributable upon vesting or at future specified dates.
 Deferred compensation costs are amortized on a straight-line basis over the vesting period.
 Elective deferrals are 100% vested.

-Additionally, the SWAP Plan allows our financial advisors who achieve certain levels of production, the option to defer a certain percentage of their gross commissions.
-As stipulated by the SWAP Plan, the financial advisors have the option to: 1) defer 4% of their gross commissions into stock units of the Parent with a 25% matching contribution, or 2) defer up to 2% in mutual funds, which earn a return based on the performance of index mutual funds as designated by our company or a fixed income option.
-The mutual fund deferral option does not include a company match.
-Financial advisors may elect to defer an additional 1% of gross commissions into stock units of the Parent with a 25% matching contribution.
+Additionally, the Plan allows Stifel's financial advisors who achieve certain levels of production to defer a certain percentage of their gross commissions.
+As stipulated by the Plan, the financial advisors will defer 5% of their gross commissions.
+They have the option to have up to 3%, of their 5% deferral in mutual funds, which earn a return based on the performance of index mutual funds as designated by our company or a fixed income option.
+In addition, they can elect to defer an additional 1% of gross commissions into company stock units with a 25% matching contribution.
 Financial advisors have no ownership in the mutual funds.
-Included in investments in the consolidated statement of financial condition at June 30, 2015 are investments in mutual funds of \$14.9 million that were purchased by our company to economically hedge, on an after-tax basis, its liability to the financial advisors who choose to base the performance of their return on the index mutual fund option.
-At June 30, 2015, the deferred compensation liability related to the mutual fund option of \$12.9 million is included in accrued compensation in the consolidated statement of financial condition.
+Included in the investments in the consolidated statement of financial condition are investments in mutual funds of \$7.9 million at June 30, 2016 that were purchased by our company to economically hedge, on an after-tax basis, its liability to the financial advisors who choose to base the performance of their return on the index mutual fund option.
+At June 30, 2016, the deferred compensation liability related to the mutual fund option of \$6.0 million is included in accrued compensation in the consolidated statement of financial condition.

 In addition, certain financial advisors, upon joining our company, may receive stock units of the Parent in lieu of transition cash payments.
-Deferred compensation related to these awards generally vest over a five to eight-year period.
+Deferred compensation related to these awards generally vest over a five to nine-year period.
 Deferred compensation costs are amortized on a straight-line basis over the deferral period.